 The voting members of the Grand Council, in addition to the Grand Alpha, are the Grand Beta, Grand Gamma, Grand Delta, Grand Epsilon, Grand Zeta, Grand Eta, Grand Theta, Grand Iota, and Grand Alpha-Elect, if there be one.
 The Grand Alpha may also appoint the following non-voting members of the Grand Council: Scholastic Counselor, Heritage and Traditions Counselor, and at-large members.
-The Editor of The Chi Phi Chakett, Executive Director, and National Staff Members are also non-voting members of the Grand Council.
+The Executive Director and some additional staff roles are also non-voting members of the Grand Council.

 THE EXECUTIVE DIRECTOR serves at the pleasure of the Grand Council.
 He is the administrative head of the Fraternity and is a permanent, full-time employee of the Fraternity.
-He actively supervises the national office and its staff.
+He actively supervises the National Office and its staff.
 He is the agent of the Grand Council and Grand Alpha.
-In the lieu of the employment of an Executive Director, an Executive Secretary may be hired to manage the national office and perform other duties assigned by the Grand Alpha or Grand Council.
+In the lieu of the employment of an Executive Director, an Executive Secretary may be hired to manage the National Office and perform other duties assigned by the Grand Alpha or Grand Council.